The Planner Paradox: Why Planners ‘marketed as ADHD-Friendly' Can Feel So Unfriendly

 The Problem with Rigid Planners

-I often see planners advertised as being "for ADHD" because they have every section blocked out and labeled: "Goals," "Top Priorities," "Mood Tracker," "To-Do List."
-They're printed in the darkest black ink, creating a sense of permanence and forced structure.
-Or the planner includes 50 pages of instructions on how to use a complex system.
-For a neurotypical mind, this might look and sound like the ultimate tool for organization.
-But if you have ADHD, you’ve probably felt it, too... that little internal shudder when you see rigid, pre-labeled pages and endless instructions.
+For a neurotypical mind, this might look like the ultimate tool for organization.
+But if you have ADHD, you have probably felt it too, that little internal shudder when you see rigid, pre-labeled pages and endless instructions.
 It can feel like being handed a rulebook for a brain that works best without one.

 The Need for a Different Approach